 Our project focusing on Finnish art and design stretches across the entire year and aims to highlight Finnish designers in central Europe.
 Finland has a strong tradition and reputation in the field of design and our talented artists and designers should be more widely known among international collectors, gallerists and professionals in other fields.
 The project will foreground both young designers as well as designers who already have extensive careers.

 Together with Brussels based Spazio Nobile gallery we will be participating in several prominent design fairs as well as organise a number of exhibitions, all the while striving to redefine the wide range of skills and expertise in design and art that can be found in Finland.
 The overall project is curated by the founder of the Spazio Nobile gallery, Lise Coirier, and the director of the Finnish Cultural Institute for the Benelux, Kati Laakso.
-The project also extends to the spaces of our colleagues at the Finnish Institute in Paris in the spring and summer of 2019.
+The project also extends to the spaces of our colleagues at the Finnish Institute in Paris in the spring and summer of 2019 with the Keep Your Garden Alive exhibition.

 Please join us for the first phase of the project at Collectible Fair